The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 Email automation has become a necessary part of any email sequence.
 Many email tools today have the feature of automating emails based on various filters, such as demographics and dates.

-Additionally, you can set multiple triggers and actions for your emails with the help of email automation tools.
+Additionally, you can set multiple triggers and actions for your emails with the help of a WordPress email automation tool.
 For example, if the users click on any of the CTAs, you can trigger a different set of emails, and if they fill out the form or show more interest in your product or services, it will segment those users and send a different set of emails.

 This way, you’ll be able to keep the users hooked in their onboarding journey.

 FluentCRM is one such tool that allows you to create and send emails automatically without the need for manual intervention.
 Through this tool, you will be able to create appealing onboarding email campaigns that will send emails automatically based on various filters and factors.
-You can also automate various kinds of marketing activities based on your user’s journey.
+You can also automate various kinds of marketing activities based on your user journeys.

 For greater flexibility and advanced automation possibilities, you can also connect FluentCRM with automation tools like SureTriggers.